-Words Beyond Translation: Ichi-go Ichi-e (いちごいちえ)
+What does Ichi-go Ichi-e (いちごいちえ) mean?

 LISTEN: How to pronounce ichi-go ichi-e

-“Ichi-go ichi-e speaks to the idea that no one encounter can ever be recreated: each moment and each convergence of time, space, light, mood, thought, and circumstance is singular and unrepeatable.
+“Ichi-go ichi-e speaks to the idea that no one encounter can ever be recreated: Each moment and each convergence of time, space, light, mood, thought, and circumstance is singular and unrepeatable.
 As such, every encounter should be met with one’s full, attuned senses.
 Some encounters plant seeds that take root over time, while others change the course of one’s life in a single moment.”

 On the fourth day, I was sitting at one of the common tables attempting to down my supper.
 I must have been quite the sight: pale face, belly loudly gurgling, and making zero attempt to hide my misery.